Best

 Comparison

-Even though London's home prices have seen considerable gains over the past five years (a 55% increase in average price), the homes in London’s housing market are still affordable compared to some other Canadian housing markets.
+Even though London's home prices have seen considerable gains over the past ten years (a 160% increase in average price), the homes in London’s housing market are still affordable compared to some other Canadian housing markets.
 Toronto’s housing market is a two-hour drive away, with average home sold prices over $1 million.
 Other housing markets in Ontario, such as the Brampton housing market and Mississauga housing market, also feature average home prices around the $1 million mark.
 Comparable Ontario cities to London include the real estate market in Hamilton and Ottawa’s relatively affordable housing market.

 Home Prices in London

-London-St. Thomas Area Housing Market Statistics for All Property Types in September 2024
+London-St. Thomas Area Housing Market Statistics for All Property Types in January 2025

 Average Sold Price and MLS HPI Benchmark Price